dwave-examples/circuit-equivalence/README.md

 ![HB](_static/HB.png)

-The interaction coefficients associated with `H_B` are defined using two double-loops.
+The interaction coefficients associated with `H_B` are defined in the code using two double-loops.
 Each double-loop includes an outer loop over the edges of one of the two graphs, along with an inner loop over all possible node combinations, so that penalty coefficients can be added for all combinations that are invalid.

 The discrete quadratic model is then solved using the LeapHybridDQMSampler.
 In the original formulation given by [1], the ground state energy, which